 Complaints about Social Services issues follow the same 2 stage process.
 Please refer to our Social Services Complaints web page for additional information.

-A complaint that a councillor has breached the Councillors’ Code of Conduct should be made to the Public Standards Commissioner.
+A complaint that a councillor has breached the Councillors’ Code of Conduct should be made to the Ethical Standards Commissioner.

 If you are still unhappy after receiving our final response, you can ask the Scottish Public Services Ombudsman to look at your complaint.